 Soon after graduating John along with a few classmates were offered the opportunity to showcase their culinary skills aboard a cruise ship that was dry-docked in Chaguaramas (Trinidad).

-“There were no passengers, so we cooked for the crew and were soon hired to work on different ships going to all of the Caribbean islands, with the exception of Barbados, Jamaica and Cuba.
-We got as far as the Bahamas and Cayman Islands, but Palm island took my breath away.
-It’s a private island off the coast of St. Vincent and the Grenadines,” John recalls.
+“There were no passengers, so we cooked for the crew and soon hired to work on different ships going to the Caribbean islands, with the exception of Barbados, Jamaica and Cuba.
+We got as far as the Bahamas and Cayman Islands, but Palm Island took my breath away.
+It’s a private island off the coast of St. Vincent and the Grenadines,” she recalls.

-The ship was based in Antigua and John eventually settled making this island her new home.
+The ship was based in Antigua and Curlyn eventually settled – making this island her new home.
 The warm welcome made it an easy transition.
-She worked at the Trade Winds Hotel as a Chef de Partie; the Grand Royal Antigua, Jolly Beach Resort and Jimmy’s Beach Grill and Bar to name a few of the well-known establishments in Antigua.
+She worked at the Trade Winds Hotel as a Chef de Partie; the Grand Royal Antigua, Jolly Beach Resort and Jimmy’s Beach Grill & Bar to name a few of the well-known establishments in Antigua.

 However, for Chef John this was not enough to showcase her gifts in the best light, so she took a calculated risk and quit her 8-4 after 11 years to open her own restaurant.
-It was called ‘Trini Delights’ and it was a gamble that paid off since it soon became a hit with the locals.
+It was called ‘Trini Delights’ (since around that time, more people were familiar with Trinidad than Tobago).
+It was a gamble that paid off since her restaurant soon became a hit with the locals.